-[Graphic E- Diagram depicting our Nederland Terminal and its pipeline connections.]
+[Graphic E--Diagram depicting our Nederland Terminal and its pipeline connections.]

 The terminal can receive crude oil at each of its five ship docks and three barge berths, which can accommodate any vessel capable of navigating the 40-foot freshwater draft of the Sabine-Neches Ship Channel.
 The five ship docks are capable of receiving a total of 1.0 million bpd of crude oil.
-The terminal can also receive crude oil through a number of pipelines, including the Equilon pipeline from Louisiana, the DOE Big Hill pipeline, the DOE West Hackberry pipeline, the EOTT Louisiana pipeline system, and our Western Pipeline System.
-The DOE pipelines connect the Nederland Terminal to the United States Strategic Petroleum Reserve's West Hackberry caverns at Hackberry, Louisiana and Big Hill caverns near Winnie, Texas, which have an aggregate storage capacity of 370 million barrels.
+The terminal can also receive crude oil through a number of pipelines, including the Equilon pipeline from Louisiana, the U.S. Department of Energy Big Hill pipeline, the U.S. Department of Energy West Hackberry pipeline, the EOTT Louisiana pipeline system, and our Western Pipeline System.
+The U.S. Department of Energy pipelines connect the Nederland Terminal to the United States Strategic Petroleum Reserve's West Hackberry caverns at Hackberry, Louisiana and Big Hill caverns near Winnie, Texas, which have an aggregate storage capacity of 370 million barrels.
 The Nederland Terminal's pipeline connections to major markets in the Lake Charles, Beaumont, Port Arthur, Houston, and Midwest areas provide customers with maximum flexibility and liquidity.